withastro/docs/WRITING.md

 We'll help you out in a PR if your code authoring needs a little tweaking before merging, but you can make use of all our features below and preview them locally to make sure your code looks the way you want.

-If you are **editing existing code samples**, then please make sure to preview your the updated code sample!
+If you are **editing existing code samples**, then please make sure to preview your updated code sample!
 Update any necessary syntax such as line highlighting or title (file name).

 If you are **adding new code samples**, you have the option of adding a file name (usually recommended!) to be displayed as a title.
 You can also highlight individual words, phrases, or entire lines in regular or "diff" (red/green) style.